-DPW pays crisis benefits directly to the vendor, unless direct payment to a vendor cannot be made.
-If DPW determines that crisis benefits cannot be paid directly to the vendor, DPW pays the crisis benefit to the applicant.
+DHS pays crisis benefits directly to the vendor, unless direct payment to a vendor cannot be made.
+If DHS determines that crisis benefits cannot be paid directly to the vendor, DHS pays the crisis benefit to the applicant as reimbursement after verification of the purchase has been provided.